redis-stack/redis-stack-docs/docs/stack/about/index.md

 weight: 1
 ---

-Redis Stack is an improved starting point for working with Redis.
+Redis Stack is the best starting point for working with Redis.
 We've bundled together the best of the technology that we have to offer into an easy to use package.
 Redis Stack extends the core capabilities of Redis OSS and provides a complete developer experience for debugging and more.

 In addition to all of the features of Redis OSS, Redis Stack supports:

 * Probabilistic data structures
 * Queryable JSON documents
 * Querying across hashes and JSON documents
-* Time series data support (ingestion & querying)
+* Time series data support (ingestion & querying), including full-text search
 * Graph data models with the Cypher query language

 ## Why Redis Stack?